Vincent Mroz: Later years

 Mroz continued to work in the presidential protection detail during the Truman and later Dwight D. Eisenhower administrations.
 From 1960 to 1962, Mroz was the chief of the Charleston, West Virginia office of the Secret Service, where he gained note for his investigation of a counterfeiting ring.
 From 1963 to 1965, he was the head of the Kansas City office of the Secret Service.
 He worked for the Secret Service for 26 years.
 By 1971, Mroz served as Deputy Assistant Director, Protective Services.

 He retired in 1974 as the Deputy Assistant Director of the Uniformed Division.

-Retirement

-Mroz moved to Adrian, Michigan for retirement.
+Mroz moved to Adrian, Michigan after retirement.
 He lived there for 34 years before his death in July 2008.
+He was the last survivor of the Truman assassination attempt.